felipemaiapolo/infoselect/README.md

     - **eps**: small value so we can avoid taking log of zero in some cases .

 3. `get_info(self)`:
     - This function creates and outputs a Pandas DataFrame with the history of feature selection/elimination.
-The `delta` column gives us the percentual information loss/gain in that round, relatively to the latter;
+The `mi_mean` column gives the estimated Mutual Information while `mi_error` gives the standard error of that estimate.
+On the other hand, the `delta` column gives us the percentual information loss/gain in that round, relatively to the latter;

 4. `plot_delta(self)`:
     - This function plots the history of percentual changes in the mutual information.